thunlp/UltraChat/README.md

 </div>

+## News

+- June 28, 2023: 🔥 **UltraLM-13B ranks #1 among open-source models on [AlpacaEval Leaderboard](https://tatsu-lab.github.io/alpaca_eval/)!**
+- June 27, 2023: 🔥 **We release the first version of UltraLM-13B, a powerful chat language model trained on UltraChat!**
+- April 20, 2023: Released all data, more processing and additional data are expected.
+- April 17, 2023: The rest of the Writing and Creation sector is released (457k).
+- April 12, 2023: The first part of the Writing and Creation sector is released.
+- April 9, 2023: Supported by [gpt4all](https://github.com/nomic-ai/gpt4all), we now also have an [Atlas explorer](https://atlas.nomic.ai/map/0ce65783-c3a9-40b5-895d-384933f50081/a7b46301-022f-45d8-bbf4-98107eabdbac)
+- April 8, 2023: We release a training script by taking GPT-J as an example.
+- April 7, 2023: The second part of Questions about the World is released.
+It contains 290k generated multi-round dialogues.
+- March 31, 2023: The first part of Questions about the World is released.
+It contains 280k generated multi-round dialogues.

 ## UltraLM

 UltraLM is a series of chat language models trained on UltraChat.
 Currently, we have released the 13B version, which **ranks #1** among open-source models and **ranks #4** among all models on [AlpacaEval Leaderboard](https://tatsu-lab.github.io/alpaca_eval/).
 UltraLM-13B is based upon LLaMA-13B.